pyth-network/pyth-gitbook/token-holders/the-governance-program.md

 # The governance program

 For governance purposes, Pyth uses an instance of [spl-realms](https://realms.today/).
-This is binding onchain governance, please make sure you understand the contents of the transaction before you approve.
+Each proposal is a series of binding onchain transactions, please make sure you understand the contents of the transaction before you approve.

-It can be interacted with [here](https://app.realms.today/dao/PYTH) The address of the governance program is [`GovFUVGZWWwyoLq8rhnoVWknRFkhDSbQiSoREJ5LiZCV`](https://explorer.solana.com/address/GovFUVGZWWwyoLq8rhnoVWknRFkhDSbQiSoREJ5LiZCV)
+It can be interacted with [here](https://app.realms.today/dao/PYTH).

+The address of the governance program is [`GovFUVGZWWwyoLq8rhnoVWknRFkhDSbQiSoREJ5LiZCV`](https://explorer.solana.com/address/GovFUVGZWWwyoLq8rhnoVWknRFkhDSbQiSoREJ5LiZCV)

 Governance follows the following rules :